oracle/pgql-lang/pages/pgql-1.2-spec.md

 #### Omitting a label expression

-Label expressions may be omitted altogether.
-The vertex or edge pattern will then match any vertex or edge, no matter its labels.
+Label expressions may be omitted so that the vertex or edge pattern will then match any vertex or edge.

 For example: